trebeljahr/trebeljahr.com/_pages/quotes.md

 > Explanations are not justified by the means by which they were derived they are justified by the superior ability relative to rival explanations to solve the problems they address.
 — David Deutsch

 > As I have said the Inquisition were realists.
 Yet their theory has this in common with solipsism.
-Both of them draw an arbitrary boundary beyond which they claim human reason has no access or at least beyond which problem solving is no oath to understanding.
+Both of them draw an arbitrary boundary beyond which they claim human reason has no access or at least beyond which problem-solving is no oath to understanding.
 — David Deutsch

 > Do not complicate explanations beyond necessity.